 Students who already have insurance coverage that meets the federal requirements – including those under the age of 26 who are enrolled in their parents’ plan – can opt out of the University’s student health insurance plan, in which all full-time students are automatically enrolled.

-WHAT YOU MUST DO: If you already have health insurance coverage, complete the waiver form online on Delaware State University’s page at www.studentinsurance.com/schools/DE/DESU prior to February 14, 2014 the deadline for the spring semester.
+WHAT YOU MUST DO: If you already have health insurance coverage, complete the waiver form online on Delaware State University’s page at www.studentinsurance.com/schools/DE/DESU prior to October 15, 2015 the deadline for the fall semester.
 Once your insurance waiver is verified by AIG insurance company, the University will update your student account to reflect the waiver and a credit will be issued.

 OPTION 2: If not sufficiently insured, activate your student health insurance coverage